ldtteam/Structurize/.github/ISSUE_TEMPLATE/20-optifine-shaders-compatibility.md

 ---
 ## Viewers

-* Add a thumbs-up to the bug report if you are also affected.
-This helps the bug report become more visible to the team and doesn't clutter the comments.
+* Add a thumbs-up to this OptiFine issue if you are also affected.
+This helps the issue become more visible to the team and doesn't clutter the comments.
 * Add a comment if you have any insights or background information that isn't already part of the conversation.